 - On the 'Parameter' tab in the sidebar, tick the 'Image' checkbox in the 'Content' group.
 All other parameters leave unticked → this will significantly speed up the crawling.

-- Enter the website address in the bar and start crawling.
-If you need to check images in the specific website directory, enter its URL in the 'Initial URL' bar and select 'Crawl only in directory' in the general settings.
+- Enter the website address and start crawling.
+If you need to check images in the specific website directory, enter its URL in the 'Initial URL' field and select 'Crawl only in directory' in the general settings.

 - Wait until the crawling is over, after which open the image report in the 'Database' module.

 - Configure the filter, which will help you sort out the word with ad keywords: set the condition 'Include' → 'URL' → 'Matching RegExp'.
 Then add a regular expression, where all ad keywords are divided by the '|' sign.
 Example:

 Also, you can add the numbers which match the ad banner dimensions in this regular expression: